michelin/TorchSOM/README.md

 We invite contributors of all backgrounds and experience levels to get involved and contribute to this library.
 Whether you have innovative ideas to propose or are eager to submit pull requests, we encourage your contributions!

-Please take a moment to read our [Code of Conduct](https://github.com/LouisTier/TorchSOM/CODE_OF_CONDUCT.md) if you're interested in contributing.
+Please take a moment to read our [`Code of Conduct`](CODE_OF_CONDUCT.md) if you're interested in contributing.

 ## License

-TorchSOM is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use and modify the code as per the terms of the license.
+TorchSOM is licensed under the [Apache License, Version 2.0](https://opensource.org/license/apache-2-0).
+Feel free to use and modify the code as per the terms of the [`LICENSE`](LICENSE) file.